ganrad/oci-ai-services/oci-ai-ad-uad/README.md

      OCI Anomaly Detection Service detects anomalous values (spikes and dips) in linear time series data.

 ## 2. Review Time Series data sets
-   In this section, we will review time series data patterns along with types of anomalies which can be detected by OCI Anomaly Detection Service.
+   In this Section, we will review time series data patterns along with types of anomalies which can be detected by OCI Anomaly Detection Service.

    Use Case | Description | Data Pattern | Anomaly Type | Data Sets
    -------- | ----------- | ------------ | ------------ | ---------